Organizing ideas in mind maps

 Mind maps are structurally perfect for working on hierarchical structures.

-In passing, check an effect of the organizing ideas mentioned earlier.
+In your own time, you can check the effect of the organizing ideas mentioned earlier.
 Look at a topic – for example, "Olfactory" – and notice how it stimulates you to access your memory.

 In this way, working on the organization of ideas becomes an important activity in the process of making mind maps.
 At some point we may have to insert organizing ideas or revise them if they already exist.

-In addition, all issues of quality of organizing ideas can occur in mind maps: a low-quality rating will confuse the reader and make it difficult to remember its content, understand and use the mind map.
+In addition, all issues of quality of organizing ideas can occur in mind maps: a low-quality classification will confuse the reader and make it difficult to remember its content, to understand it and to use the mind map.

 In fact, the risks of not considering the organization of ideas even include going in the opposite direction of one of the purposes of mind maps, which is to summarize and structure content in order to facilitate and give productivity to the assimilation and use of this content.